 A "ridge" is defined as an elongated crest or series of crests of a hill and a "ridgeline" is defined as the highest elevation of a ridge running parallel with the long axis of the ridge.
+Major ridgelines are identified on the city General Plan Sensitive Areas map.
+No building envelope shall be within these areas.

-- A. Any ridge or ridgeline or portion of a ridge or ridgeline with slopes greater than twenty percent (20%) shall be designated as open space. - B. The open space area associated with the ridgeline will include all slopes twenty percent (20%) or greater and any lesser slopes interspersed within these steeper slopes. - C. Required open space shall also extend uphill fifty feet (50') from the crest of the twenty percent (20%) slopes.
+- A. Any ridge or ridgeline or portion of a ridge or ridgeline with slopes greater than twenty percent (20%) shall be designated as open space. - B. The open space area associated with the ridgeline will include all slopes twenty percent (20%) or greater and any lesser slopes interspersed within these steeper slopes. - C. Required opens space shall also extend uphill fifty feet (50') from the crest of the twenty percent (20%) slopes.